hashi0203/unet-lidar-compression/README.md

 # U-Net LiDAR Compression

-This application is to train and evaluate U-Net for LiDAR point cloud compression.
+This application is to train and evaluate U-Net for LiDAR point cloud compression. <br>

-This application takes LiDAR point cloud packet data as input and return compression rates.
+This application takes LiDAR point cloud packet data as input and return compression rates. <br>
 This program is based on "[Real-Time Streaming Point Cloud Compression for 3D LiDAR Sensor Using U-Net" by Chenxi Tu, Eijiro Takeuchi, Alexander Carballo, and Kazuya Takeda (IEEE Access 2019)](https://ieeexplore.ieee.org/document/8798629), and implemented by using `PyTorch`.

 ## Environment